semify-eda/waveform-generator/design/wfg_core/README.md

 ![Formula](formula.png)

 can be determined using these two parameters.
 The outputs of the module are subcycle and sync pulses, as well as three optional status signals (active, start pulse, subcyle counter).
-In the vivado implementation, the outputs are grouped as an interface.